 - 7. We obtained and read the policies and procedures for obligating and spending program funds received from the Vice President of Finance.
-We obtained the Schedule of Program Revenues and Expenditures for the year ended June 30, 2021 (see Schedule A).
+We obtained the Schedule of Program Revenues and Expenditures for the year ended June 30, 2022 (see Schedule A).
 We obtained the Foundation's detailed general ledger supporting non-payroll expenditures and payroll expenditures listed on Schedule A. From the detailed general ledger, we haphazardly selected a sample of 25 non-payroll expenditures and 25 payroll expenditures. - a.
-We inspected the invoice or other support for the 25 non-payroll expenditures paid by the Foundation and observed: - i.
-The expenditure was directly related to the Program as evidenced by the description on the invoice's approval form and the activity description within the invoice.
+We inspected the invoice or other support for the 25 non-payroll expenditures paid by the Foundation and observed: - The expenditure was directly related to the Program as evidenced by the description on the invoice's approval form and the activity description within the invoice.
 No exceptions were noted. - ii.
 The invoice or other support contained required supervisor approval as outlined in the policies and procedures.
 No exceptions were noted. - iii.
 The associated checks to determine if two signatures were included, as required in the policies and procedures.
 No exceptions were noted. - iv.
 Persons with signature authority did not approve their own expenditures.
 No exceptions were noted. - b.
 For the selected payroll expenditures, we: - i.
 Recalculated gross pay from pay rate authorizations in the employee's personnel file and time sheets which contained the hours worked.
 We agreed gross pay to the payroll register.
 No exceptions were noted. - 8.
-We obtained the Schedule of Revenues and Expenditures for the year ended June 30, 2021 (Schedule A): - a.
+We obtained the Schedule of Revenues and Expenditures for the year ended June 30, 2022 (Schedule A): - a.
 We agreed "Appropriations from the State" and Commission scholarship expenditures ("Scholarships ISAC") from Schedule A to the Commission's general ledger.
-No exceptions were noted when agreeing "Appropriations from the State".
-However, the "Scholarships -ISAC", as shown in Schedule A, exceed the Commission's general ledger by \$1,500. - b.
+No exceptions were noted when agreeing "Scholarships ISAC".
+However, the "Appropriations from the State", as shown in Schedule A, exceed the Foundation's general ledger by \$10,516. - b.
 We agreed "Private Funding" revenue and all other expenditures from the Schedule of Revenues and Expenditures to the Foundation's general ledger.
 No exceptions were noted. - c.
 We compared the Schedule of Revenues and Expenditures to the budget presented with the application for the grant at the beginning of the fiscal year and computed the amount by which budgeted expenditures were over (under) actual expenditures.
 No exceptions were noted.

-This agreed-upon procedures engagement was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants.
-We were not engaged to and did not conduct an examination or review, the objective of which would be the expression of an opinion or conclusion, respectively, on compliance with the Higher Education Student Assistance Act (110 ILCS 947/52) during the year ended June 30, 2021.
+We were engaged by the Office of the Auditor General to perform this agreed-upon procedures engagement and conducted our engagement in accordance with attestation standards established by the American Institute of Certified Public Accountants.
+For the purposes of this report, we were not engaged to and did not conduct an examination or review engagement, the objective of which would be the expression of an opinion or conclusion, respectively, on compliance with the Higher Education Student Assistance Act (110 ILCS 947/52) during the year ended June 30, 2022.
 Accordingly, we do not express such an opinion or conclusion.
 Had we performed additional procedures, other matters might have come to our attention that would have been reported to you.